nickyiliwang0000/h/accessibility/accessibility-testing.md

 ## Testing tools

-Once you feel like you've satisfied all the criterias on the checklist, there are a couple of tools you can use to help us audit our project.
+Once you feel like you've satisfied all the criteria on the checklist, there are a couple of tools you can use to help us audit our project.

 - **[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)**
 The tool will provide feedback on a site url you've entered.
 It will highlight errors you should address and provide suggestions on how to address them.
 It exists as [Firefox and Chrome extension](https://wave.webaim.org/extension/) as well.